 First, park the van outside your home and let your cat explore inside.
-If your cat is nervous at first, you should start with shorter trial periods and gradually increase their freedom over time.
+If your cat is initially nervous, you should start with shorter trial periods and gradually increase their freedom.

-In Guatemala, when we first adopted Maya, we parked our camper van for two weeks without moving.
-During this time, she was able to freely leave and enter our van, which really helped Maya to feel at home in our camper.
+When we first adopted Maya in Guatemala, we parked our camper van for two weeks without moving.
+During this time, she could leave and enter our van freely, which helped Maya feel safe and at home in our camper.

-To reduce stress in your cat while traveling, it’s important to get them used to being in a moving vehicle.
+To reduce stress in your cat while traveling, getting them accustomed to being in a moving vehicle is essential.

 Start by taking short van trips and then gradually make them longer.
-This could initially be going to the grocery store or just to a nearby gas station.
-Doing this not only helps your cat get accustomed to traveling in a van but also helps the cat to NOT associate moving vehicles with necessarily going to the vet, which can be stressful for them!
+This could initially be going to the grocery store or a nearby gas station.
+Doing this not only helps your cat get accustomed to traveling in a van but also helps the cat NOT to associate moving vehicles with necessarily going to the vet, which can be stressful for them!

-2. Create Hang Out Spaces For Your Cat
+2. Create Hang Out Spaces Inside The Van

-Monitor your cat and see where he or she feels safe and likes to hang out when inside your camper van.
+Monitor your cat and see where they feel safe inside your camper van.
 Cats are intelligent creatures and know the best spots to sleep and chill.
-Once you have an idea of where your cat likes to be, you can establish the place by bringing his or her favorite bed and blanket, and placing their favorite toys around it.
+Once you know where your cat likes to be, you can establish the place by bringing their favorite bed and blanket and placing their favorite toys around it.

-In our case, Maya loves to relax and nap on the front dashboard.
-She loves the big window where she can look outside and knows that nobody can get to her.
+When parked, Maya loves to relax and nap on the front dashboard.
+She loves the big window where she can look outside and knows nobody can reach her.

 Also Read: 10 Tips To Keep Your Cat Happy In Van Life

 We understand that interior space in a camper van is limited.
-But as much as feasibly possible, try to choose a location that is both convenient and hygienic.
+But as much as possible, try to choose a private, convenient, and hygienic location.

 Ideally, place the litter box away from food and water bowls.
 And if you can fit it, consider using a covered litter box to contain any odors.

-In our van, we didn’t have space of a large covered box, so we removed the front of our bottom drawer and placed an open litter box inside.
-Since the box is in a semi-hidden and enclosed space, Maya is able to do her business comfortably with (some) privacy.
+We didn’t have space for a large covered box in our van, so we removed the front of our bottom drawer and placed an open litter box inside.
+Since the box is in a semi-hidden and enclosed space, Maya can do her business comfortably with (some) privacy.

 Also Read: RV Cat Litter Box – Storage Ideas & Tips

-Toys can stimulate a cat’s natural instincts, encourage exercise, and provide mental stimulation.
-And having a variety of toys also prevents boredom, as cats can quickly lose interest in a toy that they’ve played with for too long.
+Toys can encourage a cat’s natural instincts, promote exercise, and provide mental stimulation.
+Having a variety of toys also prevents boredom, as cats can quickly lose interest in a toy they’ve played with for too long.
 Different types of toys, such as interactive ones, puzzle toys, and toys that mimic prey, spark different responses and behaviors from cats, keeping them engaged and interested in playtime.

-It is also a good idea to keep scratch pads in your van to prevent your cat from scratching your furniture.
-Scratch pads also help keep their claws healthy by removing old layers.
+Keeping scratch pads or mats in your van is also a good idea to prevent your cat from scratching your furniture.
+Scratchpads also help keep their claws healthy by removing old layers.
 This can stop them from getting painful nails.

 5. Temperature Control For Van Interior

-And during the cold winter months, we set a minimum temperature on our diesel heater’s thermostat so that the heater turns on if the internal van temperature falls below the set limit.
+During the cold winter months, we set a minimum temperature on our diesel heater’s thermostat to turn on if the internal van temperature falls below the set limit.

 6. Harness & Leash Training

-It would be a shame to do van life but to never let your cat see the outside world!
+It would be a shame to do van life, but never let your cat see the outside world!
 Training your cat to walk on a leash allows them to safely explore the outside world and experience new sights, sounds, and smells beyond their familiar environment.

-It also gives them the opportunity to exercise, which is important for their physical and mental health.
+Leash training also allows cats to exercise, which is essential for their physical and mental health.
 Leash walking can reduce boredom and stress in indoor cats and increase bonding time between owner and feline.
-As with any new activity, it’s important to start slowly and gradually build up the cat’s comfort level with the leash and outside environment.
+As with any new activity, starting slowly and gradually building up the cat’s comfort level with the leash and outside environment is essential.

 7. Name Tag & Trackers